 Difficult customers have to be carefully handled with care and efficiency.

 As we said, email is great at handling angry customers because it's not real-time, meaning customers can't spit all their angriness in real-time to the customer service team.

 Angriness has (most of the time) a real reason that must be tackled.
-By emailing companies, people take the time to explain their problem carefully, adding images and all the context that is required.
+By emailing companies, people take the time to explain their problems carefully, adding images and all the context that is required.

 Finally, modern companies, using a shared inbox can benefit from a specific feature that can bring a lot when handling a difficult customer: templated answer.

 It'll make the first response time even faster and help your teams to set expectations faster so the customer can calm down.

 Let's jump into customer service email templates.